rktoomey/rkt-presentations/specs2-presentation/specs/specs.md

 <br/>
 <br/>

-## What do they both do?

-Create a list of _specification fragments_.
-But very differently!
+Both types of specifications contain a list of specification fragments provided by the ``is`` method in the ``SpecificationStructure`` trait.

 !SLIDE